This information applies to Scotland.

 Religious or belief marriages can be conducted anywhere by the religious or belief body concerned; they are not restricted to religious buildings.

 For a religious or belief ceremony:

-- you or your partner must collect the Mariage schedule in person from the district registrar and give it to the celebrant before the cermony
+- you or your partner must collect the marriage schedule in person from the district registrar and give it to the celebrant before the ceremony

 - there must be two witnesses aged 16 years or over